 Mistakes aren’t sources of shame in your life; they are avenues for grace.
 God’s grace is not reserved solely for our salvation.
 God gives his grace to us day in and day out.

 Your weakness or failure shouldn’t disqualify you or discourage you from making an effort in the first place.
 Don’t think: If I try harder, I will never fail again.
 Instead, think: Even though failure’s a possibility, by God’s grace, I will go forward.

-When you find yourself struggling with accepting God’s forgiveness, take a look at what the Bible says about forgiveness.
-Then write a letter of what you would say to your wife, your children, or a good friend who was struggling with not feeling forgiven.
+When you find yourself struggling with accepting God’s forgiveness, try this: Write a letter which says to your spouse, your children, or a good friend who struggles with not feeling forgiven.
+If you need some help, search the Bible . . . it’s full of stories and instruction on forgiveness.
 When you finish, read the letter to yourself, and ask the Holy Spirit to apply the truth of God’s promises to your heart.

 “Always forgive your enemies–nothing annoys them so much.” – Oscar Wilde (1854–1900)